 The Company is also exposed to credit risk at period end from the carrying value of its cash and cash equivalents and accounts and other receivable.
 The Company manages this risk by maintaining bank accounts with Canadian Chartered Banks, U.S. banks believed to be credit worthy, U.S. Treasury Bills and money market mutual funds of U.S. government securities.
 The Company's cash is not subject to any external restrictions.
 The Company assesses the collectability of accounts receivable through a review of the current aging, as well as an analysis of historical collection rates, general economic conditions and credit status of customers.
-Credit risk for HST refunds receivable is not considered significant since amounts are due from the Canada Revenue Agency.
+Credit risk for HST refunds receivable and reimbursement grant receivable is not considered significant since amounts are due from the Canada Revenue Agency and Canadian Strategic Innovation Fund.